 The free, walk-in service at Ohel Ayalah means that a Jew can join a celebration of the High Holidays without having to decide in advance.

-Our seders take place in the large upstairs hall at First Presbyterian.
+Our seders take place in the large Prince George Ballroom.
 Sitting around tables with a spread of veggies, dips, and other snacks, we will delve into a haggadah, aptly named A Different Night.
 It combines traditional texts with stimulating activities, contemporary musings, and plenty of seder songs.
 We will read (sometimes in Hebrew and sometimes in English), sing, discuss, and debate.
 And also shmooze.
 After immersing ourselves (pun intended!) in the haggadah for about two hours, we will be served dinner buffet style (menu below).
 And after that, Grace, Hallel, and a lot of singing.